Imanadari was founded in 2011 to create a diversity-positive practice where all people could find respectful and

 Wednesdays: 10:00 am - 5:00 pm

-Since 2012, as a psychotherapist, I have journeyed with people through change, relationship crises, questions of identity, soul (psyche) work, spirituality, culture, gender and sexuality.
+As a psychotherapist, I journey with people (individuals and couples) through change, relationship crises, questions of identity, soul (psyche) work, spirituality, culture, gender and sexuality.
 I work from a synthesis of person-centred (Rogerian), psychodynamic (Jungian), somatic (body-focussed) and existential therapies.
 I have previously worked in the Marriage Equality campaign, political activism, hospitals, charities, schools, and volunteered with Twenty10, ACON and communities of nonviolence and meditation.

 Many people visit therapists for short-term counselling, to work through sudden issues that life has thrown their way.
-This is a wonderful start and an opportunity to gain some perspective, manage immediate anxiety and sadness, and then feel strong enough to continue on their own.
-At this stage, some people choose to continue further, to shift deep patterns, to grow and flourish.
+After this stage, some people choose to continue further, to shift deep patterns, to grow and flourish.
 If this sounds like a journey that you have been searching for, I have a particular speciality in working with people interested in medium- to long-term psychotherapy, and I would love to hear from you.

 Francis is available for appointments in Sydney:

 Wednesdays: 10:00 am - 7:00 pm

 As a clinical psychotherapist, Francis is not able to provide Medicare rebates through the Mental Health Care Plan.
 Private Health Fund rebates may be available.
-Depending on your level of cover, eligible Medibank Private members may be entitled to a benefit; please see rates sheet above for more details.
+Depending on your level of cover, eligible private health fund members may be entitled to a benefit; please click the link below for more details on Francis' rates:

 Sunali is available for appointments in Sydney: